mklopman/sportsbar-crud-app/README.md

 APPROACH:

-The most important aspect of my approach was to try not to overthink everything (didn't work) nd spend time mapping out everything -- from the routes and how they interact with the models and how the models will interact with the database etc. Originally, I wanted to include a map but I learned quickly that I wouldn't have time to try and do that.
+The most important aspect of my approach was to try not to overthink everything and spend time mapping out everything -- from the routes and how they interact with the models and how the models will interact with the database etc. Originally, I wanted to include a map but I learned quickly that I wouldn't have time to try and do that.

 I wanted to save the styling for last and make sure all of the functionality works, like a programmer would.
 I wanted a clean and easy-to-read landing page/interface that allowed the user to easily navigate through the app and find the sports bars in his/her area.